indianazaraza/indianazaraza/README.md

 ## Welcome 👋

-I am Macarena Acosta, QA and an enthusiastic internet researcher about the technologies that plague the world.
+I am Macarena Acosta, backend and an enthusiastic internet researcher about the technologies that plague the world.
 I live in Argentina 🇦🇷

 I am a fan of open source, since I switched to Linux, and I always try to find an alternative to what already exists in another system.
 I control two programming language, but that does not limit me to learn others.